DS4PS/pe4ps-textbook/README.md

 # Program Eval for Public Service Organizations

+_**Counterfactual Analysis with Regression Models**_
+Open source course notes and labs by Jesse Lecy and Federica Fusi

 An open-source textbook covering program evaluation regression tools commonly used for the estimation of program or policy impact in the public and nonprofit sectors.

 ![](https://raw.githubusercontent.com/DS4PS/pe4ps/master/docs/images/logo-red.png)